Hyperbolic groups with planar boundaries: Characterizations of convex-cocompact Kleinian groups

 We now turn to Theorem \ref{thm:main0}; we just prove (3) implies (1).

-\Proof (Theorem \ref{thm:main0}) Let $G$ be a non-elementary hyperbolic group with planar boundary, no elements of order $2$ and with carpet quasiconvex subgroups with conformal dimension strictly less than two.
-Proposition \ref{thm:virtuallyspe} and Theorem \ref{thm:qcerf} provide us with a torsion-free finite index subgroup $H$ of $G$ such that each JSJ decomposition appearing in its hierarchy is regular.
-This group $H$ acts faithfully on $\partial G$.
+\Proof (Theorem \ref{thm:main0}) Let $G$ be a non-elementary hyperbolic group with planar boundary, no elements of order $2$ and with carpet quasiconvex subgroups of conformal dimension strictly less than two.
+Proposition \ref{thm:virtuallyspe} ensures that $G$ is QCERF.
+Therefore, we may assume that $G$ is torsion free by Corollary \ref{cor:virtorsionfree}.
+We will argue by induction on the length of the hierarchy provided by its strong accessibility.
+We let $\HHH_1$ denote the set of vertices arising when splitting into freely indecomposable subgroups, and $\HHH_1'\subset\HHH_1$ be the non-Fuchsian one-ended factors.
+Define $\HHH_2$ to be the non-Fuchsian rigid vertex groups arising in the JSJ splittings of the elements in $\HHH_1'$.
+We proceed inductively so that $\HHH_{2n+1}'$ denotes the factors of the decomposition as a free product by a free group with one-ended groups of the elements of $\HHH_{2n}$ and $\HHH_{2n+2}$ consists of the vertices obtained by the JSJ-decomposition of the non-Fuchsian one-ended elements of $\HHH_{2n+1}$.
+The strong accessibility ensures that this procedure stops in finitely many steps \cite{vavritchek:access, louder:touikan}.

 We will prove that $H$ is isomorphic to the fundamental group of a hyperbolizable manifold by induction on its hierarchy.
-The initial cases $n=1,2$ follow along the same lines as Theorem \ref{thm:main1}.
+The initial cases $n=1,2$ follow from Proposition \ref{prop:basechar}.

 Assuming Theorem \ref{thm:main0} holds up to rank $2n$, we show how to deal with a group $H$ with $2n+2$ generations.
-Note that each element of $\HHH_2$ has rank $2n$, so they are isomorphic to fundamental groups of compact Haken manifolds and virtually isomorphic to convex-cocompact Kleinian groups.
+Note that each element of $\HHH_2$ has rank at most $2n$, so they are virtually isomorphic to convex-compact Kleinian groups.
 It follows that their Ahlfors regular conformal dimension is strictly less than $2$.
-Therefore, the same argument as above shows that $H$ is also a virtually convex-cocompact Kleinian group. \endp
+Therefore, Proposition \ref{prop:basechar} applies again and completes the proof. \endp